takoz53/TwitchTTS/README.md

 Just like in blocklist, go to usernames and assign each user a name, e.g. takoz53=taco xxswordmasterxx=swordmaster.
 Just note down, that the names **have to** be written in lowercase.

+### Can I block and unblock users from chat?
+Yeah, definitely.
+You can by typing !block username and !unblock username.
+It'll do the checks whether the user is blocked and input is correct, so don't worry about typing something wrong.
 ## That's it!
 If something is to be added to the Readme, please create an Issue, describing what is needed!
 Thank you.
 Also, I apologize for bad code.
 Sorry! :D